|

 Room: HSD Rm 101

-More laughter featuring a few more of my favorite comedy movies from the 40s, 60s, 70s, and 80s.
-These will further our matinee study of the different comedy genres.
+More laughter featuring a few more of my favorite comedy movies from the past.
+These will further our study of the many comedy genres.
 This session continues the laughs with films I have enjoyed and I hope you will too!
 Most are not the mainstream comedies you would expect, but rather overlooked films that deserve a second chance.

 |